kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 ### Batch Indexing

 You may also find that you need to perform a batch of index operations.
-Consider a set of sync results coming down from an API, some records are created, some updated, and others deleted.
 Given that your app can be terminated by the user, it might be ideal to perform small batch updates if you plan to index a large number of records.
-When using the batch APIs you are provided with the ability to define the client state after each batch, and retrieve that same client state before performing the next batch.
+When using the batch APIs you are given the ability to define the client's state after each batch, and then retrieve that same client state before performing the next batch.

 To use batching, you must not use the the `defaultSearchableIndex`, rather you need to create your own `CSSearchableIndex` instance.
 You must also ensure that operations on the index you create happen on a single thread, concurrent access of an index is not supported.